keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO check if US basic is the right Keyboard to compare with TODO deadkeys don't work yet
-TODO path for xkb/symbols as compile time option in meson TODO check how many/which shift states we use ( at the moment we read all shiftstate-columns of US but then use only 2 colums (non-shift + shift) then use as many colums for Other )
-TODO define folder to store File_US.txt" in and find better name TODO check if I can use files from some other keyman path instead of a copy in keymap ( e.g. filesystem.h exists elsewhere) TODO remove kbdid and kbd for Linux
+TODO path for xkb/symbols as compile time option in meson TODO define folder to store File_US.txt" in and find better name TODO check if I can use files from some other keyman path instead of a copy in keymap ( e.g. filesystem.h exists elsewhere) TODO shiftstate-count
-TODO shiftstate-count
 TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO shift-statevector